Geraldine Peña

-Geraldine Peña is a Colombian karateka.
+Geraldine Peña Barco (born 23 September 1997) is a Colombian karateka.
+She won one of the bronze medals in the women's 55 kg event at the 2023 Pan American Games held in Santiago, Chile.

 In 2021, Peña competed in the World Karate Championships held in Dubai, United Arab Emirates.
 She won one of the bronze medals in the women's team kumite event.